software-mansion/react-native-screens/createNativeStackNavigator/README.md

 #### `headerHideBackButton`

 Boolean indicating whether to hide the back button in the header.
-Only supported on Android.

 #### `headerHideShadow`